jestjs/jest/docs/TutorialReactNative.md

 If you are upgrading your react-native application and previously used the `jest-react-native` preset, remove the dependency from your `package.json` file and change the preset to `react-native` instead.

-Run `yarn test` to run tests with Jest.

 :::

 ## Snapshot Test